Site Visit Program

-Sign up via CCE’s calendar.
+Sign up via our Events Calendar.

 What should I expect from a site visit?

-You can expect to learn more about the organization, recruitment process and any internship, volunteer and full time opportunities.
+You can expect to learn more about the organization, recruitment process and potential internship, volunteer and full time opportunities.
 Also, you will experience the company culture and network with HR personnel, staff members, and/or alumni working at the organization.